oracle/truffleruby/doc/user/deploying.md

 ### JVM Configuration

 TruffleRuby can also be used in the *JVM* configuration, where it runs as a normal Java application on the JVM.
-The advantages of the JVM configuration are that you can use Java interoperability easily, and *peak performance may be higher than the Native configuration*.
+The advantages of the JVM configuration are that you can use Java interoperability easily, and *peak performance may be higher than the native configuration*.
 The disadvantages are that it takes much longer to start and to get fast, and may use more memory.
 You can select the JVM configuration by passing `--jvm`.